Lucaterre/spacyfishing/README.md

 ### Get extra information from Wikidata
 By default, the component, as seen previously, attaches to the span only the QID, the Wikidata url and the score.
-However, it is possible to retrieve other information such as a short description of the entity, a standardized term, or other identifiers from knowledge bases, for example Geonames or VIAF.
+However, it is possible to retrieve other information such as a short description of the entity, a standardized term, or other identifiers from knowledge bases related to Wikidata concept, for example Geonames id, VIAF id, etc.

-To access to extra informations it, specify `True` in the `extra_info` parameter in the component configuration:
+To access to extra informations about wikidata entity, specify `True` in the `extra_info` parameter in the component configuration:

 ```Python